The Museum of Display Mannequins

 The international Museum and Archive of Display Mannequins is dedicated to collecting, researching and procuring every aspect of this hitherto largely ignored topic, thus bringing to life a project which is unique in Europe.
 The collection includes historical figures, busts and heads as well as archive material such as advertising photographs and documents from the manufacturers of the fashion display mannequins.
 The collection is rounded off with a library of specialized literature and magazines on window decoration.
 Guided tours are available for groups on request.

 Loaning historical mannequins and related visual documents for special exhibitions, research and publications, expertise and valuations, lectures and workshops.

 A selection of photographs of historical display mannequins.
 The exhibits were manufactured between 1880 and 1980 in Germany, France and Italy.
 The whole collection includes amongst others mannequins from the following workshops and manufacturers: Obermaier (Munich, Germany), Gottwald (Vienna, Austria), Schaufensterkunst G.M.B.H.
-(Berlin, Germany), Häfner and Schön (Berlin, Germany), Marcus Sommer SOMSO (Sonneberg and Coburg, Germany), Käthe Kruse (Bad Kösen/Donauwörth, Germany), Imans (Paris, France), Siégel (Paris, France), Stockman (Paris, France), La Rosa (Milan, Italy), Rootstein (London, England) and Hindsgaul (Copenhagen, Denmark).
+(Berlin, Germany), Haefner and Schoen (Berlin, Germany), Marcus Sommer SOMSO (Sonneberg and Coburg, Germany), Kaethe Kruse (Bad Koesen/Donauwoerth, Germany), Schlaeppi (Zurich, Switzerland), Imans (Paris, France), Siégel (Paris, France), Stockman (Paris, France), La Rosa (Milan, Italy), Rootstein (London, England) and Hindsgaul (Copenhagen, Denmark).